+Diploma in Biblical Studies (DipBS).
 This 72-credit hour program provides students with a firm Bible background as well as English and Field Education courses.
 A student who takes 12 credits each semester can complete the Diploma program in six semesters.
 Students completing the Diploma program may transfer its credits into the Bachelor of Arts program upon completion of the Diploma.

-The Diploma in Biblical Studies program graduate will have a solid foundation for the understanding and biblical defense of the basics of evangelical theology, development of personal Bible study skills and formation of a biblical world view; and basic training and experience in Christian ministry to serve in the church and community.
+Graduates of this program will show evidence of a transformed life manifested in love for God and others and development of a heart passion and spiritual disciplines to become more like Jesus.
+The Diploma graduate will have a solid foundation for the understanding and biblical defense of the basics of evangelical theology, formation of a biblical worldview and basic training and experience in Christian ministry to serve in the church and community.